Skip to main content

 Staying safe and avoiding fraud

-Fraudsters often take advantage of times of change to try and persuade people to transfer money or share personal or financial information.
+Fraudsters can take advantage of times of change and try and persuade people to transfer money or share personal or financial information.

-Your sort code and account number aren't changing.
+Your sort code and account number haven’t changed as a result of the transfer.
 Virgin Money or Nationwide will never ask you to move your money to another account or to change any Direct Debits or standing orders.
 We'll also never ask you for security details over the phone, by email or by text, so if someone does - please don't share this information with them.

 Please be extra vigilant if you're contacted by phone, email or text from someone claiming to be from Virgin Money or Nationwide, asking you to take action.